-The Department of Art, an academic unit within the College of Fine Arts and Communication, is permitted to rename the department as the Department of Art and Design.
+The Department of Art, an academic unit within the College of Fine Arts and Communication, be permitted to rename the department as the Department of Art and Design.
 This will be effective Fall 2019.

 Originally named the Department of Commercial Art (1952), the Lamar University Department of Art changed its name to its present form in 1972 with the addition of two Bachelor of Fine Arts degree programs.
 From its inception, the Department of Art has offered a robust program in graphic design, along with its studio art and art education degree programs.
 Since 1972, the Lamar University Department of Art has broadened and deepened its curriculum and faculty expertise with current expansion into new content areas and technologies that promise to expand employment opportunities for our Art and Design alumni.
 After formal discussion, the faculty wishes to change the department's name to "Art and Design" to better reflect both current and future aspirations, opting for the more inclusive term, "Design", over the delimiting term, "Graphic Design", in keeping with current pedagogical nomenclature.
-On Sunday, December 3, 2017, the Chair of the Department of Art faculty voted to change the name of the department from the Department of Art to the Department of Art and Design.
+On Sunday, December 3, 2017, the Chair of the Department of Art conducted an email ballot regarding departmental name change.
+By reply email, the Department of Art faculty voted to change the name of the department from the Department of Art to the Department of Art and Design.
 The vote was unanimous with 11 faculty voting in favor of changing the name to Department of Art and Design; 0 no votes; and 0 abstentions.